Chick Corea: Jazz fusion

-Named after their eponymous 1972 album, Corea's Return to Forever band relied on both acoustic and electronic instrumentation and initially drew upon Hispanic music styles more than rock music.
+Named after their eponymous 1972 album, Corea's Return to Forever band combined acoustic and electronic instrumentation, and initially drew upon Hispanic music styles more than rock music.
 On their first two records, the group consisted of Flora Purim on vocals and percussion, Joe Farrell on flute and soprano saxophone, Miles Davis bandmate Airto on drums and percussion, and Stanley Clarke on acoustic double bass.
-Drummer Lenny White and guitarist Bill Connors later joined Corea and Clarke to form the second version of the group, which blended the earlier Latin music elements with rock and funk-oriented music partially inspired by the Mahavishnu Orchestra, led by his Bitches Brew bandmate John McLaughlin.
+Drummer Lenny White and guitarist Bill Connors later joined Corea and Clarke to form the second version of the group, which blended the earlier Latin music elements with rock and funk-oriented music.
 This incarnation of the band recorded the album Hymn of the Seventh Galaxy, before Connors' replacement by Al Di Meola, who later played on Where Have I Known You Before, No Mystery and Romantic Warrior.

 In 1976, Corea released My Spanish Heart, influenced by Hispanic music and featuring vocalist Gayle Moran (Corea's wife) and violinist Jean-Luc Ponty.
 The album combined jazz and flamenco, supported by Minimoog synthesizer and a horn section.
+He collaborated with flamenco guitarist Paco De Lucía years later on the Touchstone and Zyryab albums.

 Duet projects

 In the 1970s, Corea started working with vibraphonist Gary Burton, with whom he recorded several duet albums for ECM, including 1972's Crystal Silence.
 They reunited in 2006 for a concert tour.
 A new record called The New Crystal Silence was issued in 2008 and won a Grammy Award in 2009.
 The package includes a disc of duets and another disc with the Sydney Symphony Orchestra.

 Towards the end of the 1970s, Corea embarked on a series of concerts with fellow pianist Herbie Hancock.
 These concerts were presented in elegant settings with both artists dressed formally and performing on concert grand pianos.
 The two played each other's compositions, as well as pieces by other composers such as Béla Bartók, and duets.
 In 1982, Corea performed The Meeting, a live duet with the classical pianist Friedrich Gulda.

 In December 2007, Corea recorded a duet album, The Enchantment, with banjoist Béla Fleck.
 Fleck and Corea toured extensively for the album in 2007.
 Fleck was nominated in the Best Instrumental Composition category at the 49th Grammy Awards for the track "Spectacle".

 In 2008, Corea collaborated with Japanese pianist Hiromi Uehara on the live album Duet (Chick Corea and Hiromi).
 The duo played a concert at Tokyo's Budokan arena on April 30.

-In 2015, he reprised the duet concert series with Hancock, again sticking to a dueling-piano format, though both now integrated synthesizers into their repertoire.
+In 2015, Corea reprised the duet concert series with Hancock, again sticking to a dueling-piano format, though both now integrated synthesizers into their repertoire.
 The first concert in this series was at the Paramount Theatre in Seattle and included improvisations, compositions by the duo, and standards by other composers.